 · Imported toys – help keep your planet clean and reduce your carbon footprint by buying toys from the UK.

 Instead you want to look for:

 · Toys made from high-quality wood – choose toys made from sustainable sources and coated with non-toxic paints such as vegetable or water-based finishes.

 · Toys made from natural fibres – things like dress up costumes made from natural cotton and silk are fantastic choices and always great fun.

 · Recycling – if you want to be super green, you can always find toys that are made from clean, recycled materials.

 D.I.Y toys are fun to make and to play with.
 Break out those old baby outfits and make a dress-up dolly or bear and if you’re not afraid of a bit of elbow grease.
 Try making your own wooden toy or block, being sure to sand it down thoroughly.

 Alternatively, you can find a wide selection of high-quality wooden toys in our online store and if you have any questions about natural toys feel free to get in touch.

-Posted by Wooden Toy Gallery UK at 9:57 AM
+Posted by Natural Gift Store LTD at 9:57 AM